thetanish1/HackerRank-Problem/README.md

 # HackerRank-Problem
-I will Post here Questions which i solved in Different languages
+I will Post here Questions which i solved in C languages.